markmahowald/EventTrackerProject/README.md

 ### Front End
 This application was built using Angular in microsoft Visual Studio Code.
 It communicates with the endpoints through an HTTP Client built into the Service.
+The front end sends stringified Json objects that are unpacked in the Java/Spring controllers.

 ### Technologies Used